EamonTracey/NomaePreferences/README.md

 }
 ```

-Link NomaePreferences in the MakeFile
+Link NomaePreferences in the Makeile
 Makefile
 ```makefile
 SomeTweak_FRAMEWORKS += NomaePreferences
 ````

 Add NomaePreferences as a dependency
 Control
 ```
 Depends: com.eamontracey.nomaepreferences